tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 Each `Amendment` Test is composed of an instance of `bdqffdq:Amendment` (which expresses how to improve data to fit a data quality need in the abstract) with an instance of `bdqffdq:AmendmentMethod`, which links it to an instance of a `bdqffdq:Specification` (which gives details of how proposals could be made to improve data for that need).

 An `Amendment` Test MAY propose a change to one or more Darwin Core term values, or MAY propose to fill in missing values.
-The `Assertion` produced by an `Amendment` is intended to improve one or more components of the quality of the record.
+The `Response` produced by an `Amendment` is intended to improve one or more components of the quality of the record.
 The `Response.result` from an `Amendment` MUST always be treated as a proposal for a change, and MUST NOT be blindly applied to a database of record when a `Data Quality Report` is used for Quality Control of an existing database of record.
 Consumers of `Data Quality Reports` under Quality Assurance uses MAY choose to accept all proposed `Amendments` as part of a pipeline in preparing data for an analysis. `Amendments`, under the Fitness For Use Framework, may also propose changes to procedures rather than to data values, we have not framed any in this form in the BDQ Tests at the time of first release.

-The response of an `Amendment` Test (an instance of a `bdqffdq:AmendmentAssertion`) MUST take one of four forms.
+The response of an `Amendment` Test (an instance of a `bdqffdq:AmendmentResponse`) MUST take one of four forms.

 1. A `Response.status` of "EXTERNAL_PREREQUISITES_NOT_MET" when an external resource (e.g., `bdq:sourceAuthority`) is unavailable.
 Running the same Test on the same data at a different time may result in a different result.
 2. A `Response.status` of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the `Information Elements` are such that the Test cannot be meaningfully run.